-The Trust began the process of developing a use for the site of the former Commissary building last November by issuing a “request for concept proposals.”
+The Trust began the process of developing a use for the Mid-Crissy Site last November by issuing a “request for concept proposals.”
 Sixteen teams submitted concepts on March 1, 2013.
 During the past two months, the Trust board has carefully reviewed the concept proposals and encouraged public comment.

 A brief summary of the selected concepts:

 The Bridge/Sustainability Institute – The Bridge, an innovative cultural education center, will be focused on the theme of sustainability using the Presidio as a case study.
 Beyond the place-based public educational functions of The Bridge, there will also be a collaborative research arm, the Sustainability Institute, which will bring together corporate, academic, and educational partners to pursue focused, thematic research based on the theme of sustainability.

 Lucas Cultural Arts Museum – The Lucas Cultural Arts Museum will be a center highlighting populist art from some of the great illustrators of the last 150 years through today’s digital art used to create animated and live-action movies, visual effects, props and sketches.

 Presidio Exchange – This new public space will offer a vibrant visitor experience that reflects the spirit of the Bay Area, the inspiration of the Golden Gate Bridge and the transformative power of parklands… Inside and out, visitors will find an ever-changing variety of exhibits, performances, installations and experiences created in partnership with leading cultural and educational institutions.